-42 IOWA CODE ANN. § 461 C.2.3 (West 1997).
+42 IOWA CODE ANN. § 461C.2.3 (West 1997).

 43 It should also be kept in mind that some jurisdictions limit the application of recreational use legislation in other ways such as by the recreational activities that are covered.
-These other types of limitations are discussed in the other sections in this chapter.
+These other types of limitations are discussed in the other sections i.
+Urban Land versus Rural Land

-is the type of imprecise description that could lead to uncertainty in the application of the statute if left undefined.
+[51] Some recreational use legislation draws a distinction between rural land and urban land.
+Although this may be an easy determination to make in some cases, it is the type of imprecise description that could lead to uncertainty in the application of the statute if left undefined.

-- [52] At its simplest level the distinction between urban and rural lands is between lands situated in a city and land located in the country.
-44 So one possibility would be to apply recreational use legislation to areas located outside of the boundaries of a city, town or village.
-45 This approach has the advantage of making the application of the recreational use legislation easy to determine.
+[52] At its simplest level the distinction between urban and rural lands is between lands situated in a city and land located in the country.44 So one possibility would be to apply recreational use legislation to areas located outside of the boundaries of a city, town or village.45 This approach has the advantage of making the application of the recreational use legislation easy to determine.
 However, the rationale behind a distinction between urban and rural areas is not based on geographical niceties.
 In fact, this type of distinction does not make sense if the sole purpose of the legislation is to encourage access to land for recreational purposes.
 There may be land located within urban areas that is well suited for recreation and similar in nature to its rural counterpart.
-To some extent this type of lands is even more desirable for recreational use because it is more easily reached by people in population centres wishing to engage in recreational activities. - [53] If a distinction is going to be made on the basis that the terms "rural" and "urban" connote certain characteristics, then using those terms makes more sense.
-However, the terms should be clearly defined or used in conjunction with other descriptions that make their application clear.
-As well, given that there may be lands in urban areas that share characteristics with some rural lands, it seems unlikely that this distinction could effectively be used as the sole criterion for applying a recreational use provision.
-The Canadian jurisdictions that have recreational use provisions refer to "rural premises" in listing the premises to which the provisions apply although this phrase is generally used in conjunction with other distinguishing characteristics.
+To some extent this type of lands is even more desirable for recreational use because it is more easily reached by people in population centres wishing to engage in recreational activities.

+[53] If a distinction is going to be made on the basis that the terms "rural" and "urban" connote certain characteristics, then using those terms makes more sense.
+However, the terms should be clearly defined